Kemphire/boomBounce/README.md

 - [ ] handle eventlistners in a seperate threads using web workers
 - [ ] implement concept of weight also
     - HINT: Give a constant mass for 1 px^2 area, and then adjust velocity and acceleration of the same

+- [ ] combine the vectors together in a 2 element array's for better handling